Enemoy/zettelkasten/README.md

 The purpose of the program is to create an enviroment **around** Doom Emacs and Org Roam (UI), that allows safe storage of sources and citations (direct or indirect) in a seperate system, that is independant of Emacs.
 This means, that notes inside of your org-roam files can be taken, created, deleted, edited and whatever else you do with it.
 All the sources you want to track are stored inside of these org files in the form of codeblocks.
-This program then simply extracts all this data from said codeblocks and transfers them into a seperate database.
+**This program then simply extracts all this data from said codeblocks and transfers them into a seperate database.**
-On the one hand, this design has the advantage of still working, even if you Emacs crashes.
+On the one hand, this design has the advantage of still working, even if your Emacs crashes.
 You basically check in all the new entries you have at regular intervals (cronjob, manual script-triggering, whatever you like).

 You can then query the database in the terminal, here's an example: